kragen/derctuo/markdown/sm-scraping.md

 different attachment IDs, resulting in some bloat, but it seems to be a minority of the total.

-The pagination of the forum goes up to page 216, and I think it's 30 threads per page, suggesting that the total number of threads is a bit under 6500, and so I'm something like 11% done.
-(If so, I'm going to run out of space on this disk.)
+The pagination of the forum goes up to page 216, and I think it’s 30 threads per page, suggesting that the total number of threads is a bit under 6500, and so I’m something like 11% done.
+(If so, I’m going to run out of space on this disk.)

-Aha, in fact it says on the front page of the forum: 98022 posts in 6460 threads ("topics").
+Aha, in fact it says on the front page of the forum: 98022 posts in 6460 threads (“topics”).
 Total stats: 36333 topics, 497573 posts, 288119 members.
-So the forum I'm snarfing is about 20% of the total number of posts, and I'm about 10% or 15% done with it.
+So the forum I’m snarfing is about 20% of the total number of posts, and I’m about 10% or 15% done with it.

 I was missing this file: